Skip to main content

 return max_val

-Common in efficient sorting algorithms:
+Common in efficient sorting algorithms.

 # Merge sort, Quick sort